eshnil2000/CarND-Behavioral-Cloning/README.md

 ### FLatten the model, convert 3 dimensional output on Convolution layer to 1 dimension
 model.add(Flatten())

-###Add a dropout layer to prevent overfitting
+### Add a dropout layer to prevent overfitting
 model.add(Dropout(.2))
 model.add(ELU())

-###Add a Dense layer with 512 outputs
+### Add a Dense layer with 512 outputs
 model.add(Dense(512))
 model.add(Dropout(.5))
 model.add(ELU())

-###FInally reduce the output to 1 representing steering angle
+### FInally reduce the output to 1 representing steering angle
 model.add(Dense(1))
 ###END COMMA.AI MODEL

-###COMPILE USING ADAM OPTIMIZER, SO THAT LEARNING RATE DOESNT HAVE TO BE SET MANUALLY
+### COMPILE USING ADAM OPTIMIZER, SO THAT LEARNING RATE DOESNT HAVE TO BE SET MANUALLY
 model.compile(optimizer="adam", loss="mse")

-(More details about this bellow.)

 #### 2. Attempts to reduce overfitting in the model